-Art is a form of creative expression; the art center in a preschool classroom is a place where children can to go express themselves creatively.
+Art is a form of creative expression; the art center in a preschool classroom is a place where your little learners can to go express themselves creatively.
 While it’s an important center to have, setting it up and keeping it stocked can be challenging.

 Even if you’re working with a small space you can still have an amazing art center, you don’t need tons of space.

-Often, the most popular materials in the art center aren’t the traditional items we as adults might expect to see.
+Often, the most popular materials in the art center aren’t the traditional items you might expect to see.
 Let the children’s interests guide what you put in the art center and see what they are inspired to create.

 How to Set Up a Preschool Art Center

 When children have the freedom to explore art materials and create whatever they wish, they are engaging in process art.
 The art center is a space that children are free to visit in the classroom daily.
 There are no templates or step-by-step directions to follow, and no expectations of a finished product.

 Of course, having art supplies organized and easily accessible to children is also an important part of this center.
 When children can easily find and use the materials in the center they will be more likely to create with them.

 Pictured above, you can see how I store the scissors, glue sticks, pencils, and markers in the art center.
 The labels shown in the picture are available in my Classroom Organization Bundle.

 When stocking your art center, keep in mind that young children will benefit most from materials and tools that inspire them to create.
 Here are some of the most common and popular materials that children enjoy using in the art center on a daily basis.